composer/composer/doc/articles/troubleshooting.md

    or ```HKEY_CURRENT_USER\Software\Microsoft\Command Processor```.
 3. Check if it contains any path to non-existent file, if it's the case, just remove them.

-## API rate limit and oauth tokens
+## API rate limit and OAuth tokens

 Because of GitHub's rate limits on their API it can happen that Composer prompts for authentication asking your username and password so it can go ahead with its work.